 Alison Jackson is a councillor for Chelsea Riverside ward and an ambassador for Spinal Injuries Association.

-Jackson’s work is currently showing at Fotografiska, Stockholm and Upcoming at The Venice Biennial and has been widely exhibited in museums, galleries and in Public Collections across the world, including: Tate Modern, The Tate Britain, The Hayward Gallery, The National Portrait Gallery, International Center of Photography, New York; San Francisco MoMA; Pompidou Centre; Le Louvre, Paris; Liverpool Biennial; Musée de L'elysée, Lausanne; Kunsthalle Vienna; Musee de la Photo Montreal; Musée de la Photographie à Charleroi; Schirn Museum, Frankfurt; Camera Museum, Turin.
+Jackson’s work is currently showing at Fotografiska, Stockholm and upcoming at The Venice Bienniale and has been widely exhibited in museums, galleries and in public collections around the world, including: Tate Modern, The Tate Britain, The Hayward Gallery, The National Portrait Gallery, International Center of Photography, New York; San Francisco MoMA; Pompidou Centre; Le Louvre, Paris; Liverpool Biennial; Musée de L'elysée, Lausanne; Kunsthalle Vienna; Musee de la Photo Montreal; Musée de la Photographie à Charleroi; Schirn Museum, Frankfurt; Camera Museum, Turin.